cybozu-go/setup-hw/docs/config.md

     For iDRAC, use [`idrac-passwd-hash`](../pkg/idrac-passwd-hash) tool to generate them.

-Supported credential types varies by BMC types. iDRAC, BMC embedded in Dell servers, supports all credential types.
+Supported credential types varies by BMC types. iDRAC supports all credential types.

 Example: